SNIP 28: Staking V2 proposal

 Epochs represent checkpoints where Staker’s staking power is set.
 This “discrete” view of staking power will be used as an input to the consensus algorithm.
 Think of each epoch as 30 min to a few hours duration.

-To illustrate with an example, let’s say we have a validator A with 50K STRK staked.
+To illustrate with an example, let’s say a validator A with 50K STRK staked.
 During Epoch i, someone delegates to A an additional 10K STRK. during Epoch i+1, someone undelegates from A 30K STRK.
 Here is what A’s weight and reward are going to look like:

 Block attestation